p13202994/CTEC3905_Assignment_2/README.md

 css- contains all css files and bootstrap files

+fonts - all used fonts are in this folder

 images - contains all images used in the site

 js- all js files